 A Traditional IRA can help you save for the future.
 But first, you may have some questions.

-O. What is a Traditional IRA?
+Q. What is a Traditional IRA?

-A. A Traditional IRA is an individual retirement arrangement that allows you to save for retirement with tax-deferred earnings and the possibility of tax-deductible contributions.
-Around since 1975, it came to be known as a "Traditional" IRA decades later to distinguish it from the Roth IRA, which offers different tax incentives.
+A. A Traditional IRA allows you to save for retirement with tax-deferred earnings and the possibility of tax-deductible contributions.

 Q. How much can I contribute?